-Pursuant to a Fannie Mae commitment, we generally will deliver the Mega certificates of a particular issuance to one or more securities dealers or other institutional investors in exchange for the underlying securities held in the related trust and specified in the final data statement.
-In certain cases, we may directly provide some or all of the underlying securities from our portfolio and will sell some or all of the related Mega certificates to one or more dealers for the aggregate cash proceeds specified in the prospectus supplement.
-Each dealer will offer the Mega certificates to or through other dealers.
+We generally will deliver the Mega certificates of a particular issuance to one or more securities dealers or other institutional investors in exchange for the underlying securities specified on Annex A. In certain cases, we may directly provide some or all of the underlying securities from our portfolio and may sell some or all of the related Mega certificates to one or more dealers or institutional investors.
+Each dealer may, in turn, offer the Mega certificates to or through other dealers.
 The dealers engage in transactions with us and perform services for us in the ordinary course of their business.
 We, the dealers or other parties may receive compensation, trading gain or other benefits in connection with these transactions.
 We typically receive a fee from the dealer or other institutional investor for each offering.
 We reserve the right to acquire Mega certificates for our own account at the time they are issued or later in the secondary market, and may retain or dispose of any Mega certificates that we acquire.

-A secondary market for an issuance of Mega certificates may not develop.
+A secondary market for the Mega certificates may not develop.
 If one does develop, it may not continue during the entire term during which the Mega certificates are outstanding.
 In addition, neither we nor any other party are obligated to make a market in the Mega certificates.
-Certificateholders also should note that the Mega certificates are not traded on any exchange and the market price of an issuance of Mega certificates or a benchmark price may not be readily available.
+Certificateholders also should note that the Mega certificates are not traded on any exchange and the market price of the Mega certificates or a benchmark price may not be readily available.
 See "RISK FACTORS-RISKS RELATING TO LIQUIDITY."